PrestaShop/dashtrends/README.md

 ## About

-Adds a block with the evolution of your stores main numbers along with a graphic.
+Enrich your dashboard, display a graphical representation of your store’s development.

 ## Reporting issues